OscarJin/TrussFEA/README.md

 <u><i>Note:</i></u>

-- All input should be in SI units (m, kg, s)
+- All inputs should be in SI units.
 - Suppose each node has two DOFs, namely x and y.
 The positive directions of x and y are rightward and upward respectively.
 - All trusses in the structure use the same material and have a circular cross section, so only the diameter needs to be defined.
 If more diverse materials and cross sections are desired, just fork the repository and develop by yourself.
 - Loads are exerted on nodes.
 For distributed loads, need to convert them to nodal loads first.

-The first line defines the Young's modulus of the material.
+The first line defines the Young's modulus of the material (unit: GPa).

-The second line defines the diameter of the cross section.
+The second line defines the diameter of the cross section (unit: m).

 The third line defines the number of nodes (`Nnode`) and elements (`Nelem`).

-For the next `Nnode` lines, each line has two numbers to define the x and y coordinates of each node.
+For the next `Nnode` lines, each line has two numbers to define the x and y coordinates of each node (unit: m).

 Then for the next `Nelem` lines, each line has two numbers $i$ and $j$ to define the element linked by two nodes numbered $i$ and $j$.